 \subsection{Operations on numbers}

-The last step in this scheme contains, in particular, the map $\frak a\mapsto\nu$, \ie, measurement \eqref{red}.
-Its form should be established in its own right---Born's rule \cite{brezhnev}.
-To illustrate, the na\"ive transformation of negative numbers $\msf p$ into the actually perceived quantities by a `seemingly natural' rule like $|{\pm}\msf p|$ is not correct and does not follow from anywhere.
-For the built algebra \eqref{axiom1}--\eqref{axiom3}, the operation $\pm\msf p\mapsto |{\pm}\msf p|$ is extrinsic and illegal, it is just not there.
-According to ideology of sect.~\ref{physmath}, not only objects---numbers, vectors, quantities, characteristics, \etc---but also all the math operations should be created because one without the other is meaningless.
-The more so as the numeric object of the theory---the complex pair $(\pm\msf p,\pm\msf q)$---is as yet single, it contains a principally `non"=materializable' ingredient (sect.~\ref{C}) and behaves as a whole.
-As regards empiricism, the negative and the $\bbC$"=numbers are equally `nonexistent, fictitious entities', since the state's mathematics \eqref{axiom1}--\eqref{axiom3} has not been supplemented with the doctrine of `empirically perceived' quantities \eqref{star}.
-In fact, the step-by-step transformation of the binary operation $\cup$ to symbols $\uplus$, $\+$, $\Uplus$ and, finally, to operations $\{\h+,\bo\cdot,\oplus,\odot\}$ does not terminate at states.
-Algebra \eqref{axiom1}--\eqref{axiom3} will be further required to create now the mathematically correct calculation rules of the proper observational quantities.
+The last step in this scheme contains, in particular, the map $\frak a\mapsto\fr$, \ie, measurement \eqref{red}.
+Its form should be established in its own right---Born's rule \cite{br2}.
+To illustrate, the na\"{\i}ve transformation of negative numbers $\msf p$ into the actually perceived quantities by a `seemingly natural' rule such as $|{\pm}\msf p|$ is not correct and does not follow from anywhere.
+For the built algebra \eqref{axiom1}--\eqref{axiom3}, the operation $\pm\msf p\mapsto |{\pm}\msf p|$ is extrinsic and illegal, it is nowhere to be had.
+According to ideology of sect.~\ref{physmath}, not only objects""---""numbers, vectors, quantities, characteristics, \etc---but also all the math operations should be created because one without the other is meaningless.
+The more so as the numerical object of the theory""---the complex pair $(\pm\msf p,\pm\msf q)$---is as yet single, it contains a principally `non"=materializable' ingredient (sect.~\ref{C}) and behaves as a whole.
+With regards to empiricism, the negative and the $\bbC$"=numbers are equally `nonexistent, fictitious entities', since the state's mathematics \eqref{axiom1}--\eqref{axiom3} has not been supplemented with the doctrine of `empirically perceived' quantities \eqref{star}.
+As a matter of fact, the step-by-step transformation of the binary operation $\cup$ to symbols $\uplus$, $\Uplus$, $\Tplus$ and, finally, to operations $\{\+,\bcdot,\oplus,\odot\}$ does not terminate at states.
+Algebra \eqref{axiom1}--\eqref{axiom3} will be further required to create, now, the mathematically correct calculation rules of the proper observational quantities.

-The foregoing is amplified by the fact that pr.~\hyperlink{II}{\red\textbf{\textsf{II}}} has been involved in the classical description and in vindication/""refutation of, say, the hidden variable theories.
+The foregoing is amplified by the fact that pr.~\hyperlink{II}{\red\textbf{\textsf{II}}} has been involved in the classical description and in vindication/"!refutation of, say, the hidden variable theories.
 Here, numbers are identified with the reified quantities, and subtraction is taken for granted from the outset.
-However, the negative quantities are also being created here, and they are constructed in the same manner as with the `quantum zero' for the \itsf{H}"=group in sect.~\ref{ssuper}.
+However, the negative quantities are also being created here, and they are constructed in the same manner as the `quantum zero' for the \itsf{H}"=group in sect.~\ref{ssuper}.